A neighbour selection approach for identifying differential networks in conditional functional graphical models: Introduction

-Most of the existing methods in both families assume that all the observed functions follow the same graphical models without accounting for the effects of external covariates.
-Only few recent works have focused on characterizing differences in the conditional dependence structures of different populations.
-When comparing the graphical models associated to two vector-valued samples, the differential graph is commonly characterized by studying the support of the difference between the corresponding precision matrices \citep{zhao2014,xu2016,liu2014}. \cite{zhao2022} extended this idea to the functional setting and proposed an algorithm called FuDGE (Functional Differential Graph Estimation) for directly estimating the functional differential graph without explicitly computing the functional graphical model of the two populations.
-However, such a method only accounts for the presence of one binary external variable. \cite{moysidis2021} proposed a method handling discrete covariate by assuming that all the subgroups in the population share a common graph structure with group-specific level of sparsity.
-Hierarchical penalization is then exploited to infer the subgroups precision matrices of the coefficients from the Karhunen-Loeve expansion of the functions in input.
-For handling both continuos and discrete external covariate, \cite{lee2023} introduce a novel linear operator, the functional precision operator, that extends the notion of precision matrix and its estimation to the functional setting.
-However, also this approach is based on operator analysis which can be computationally demanding and statistically inefficient in high-dimensional functional settings.
+Most existing methods in both families assume that all observed functions follow the same graphical models, without accounting for the effects of external covariates.
+Only a few recent works have focused on characterizing differences in the conditional dependence structures across populations.
+When comparing the graphical models associated with two populations or groups, the differential graph is commonly characterized by studying the support of the difference between their corresponding precision matrices \citep{zhao2014,xu2016,liu2014}. \cite{zhao2022} extended this idea to the functional setting and proposed an algorithm called FuDGE (Functional Differential Graph Estimation) to directly estimate the functional differential graph without explicitly computing the functional graphical model of the two populations.
+However, this method only accounts for the presence of one binary external variable. \cite{moysidis2021} proposed a method handling discrete covariates by assuming that all the subgroups in the population share a common graph structure with group-specific levels of sparsity.
+Hierarchical penalization is then used to infer the subgroups' precision matrices associated with the coefficients from the Karhunen-Loève expansion of the input functions.
+For handling both continuous and discrete external covariates, \cite{lee2023} introduce a novel linear operator, the functional precision operator, that extends the notion of precision matrix and its estimation to the functional setting.
+However, also this approach is based on operator analysis, which can be computationally demanding and statistically inefficient in high-dimensional functional settings.